Around wine

 Swirl the wine around in your glass to bring it into contact with the air and release the aromas it contains.

-the different parts of your tongue will provide you with specific complementary sensations: sweetness, salty, acidity and bitterness.
-The sensitivity of these mouth areas varying between each individual, it is important to turn the wine well in the mouth.
+the different parts of your tongue will provide you with very specific complementary sensations: sweetness, salty, acidity and bitterness.
+The sensitivity of these mouth areas varies between each individual, it is important to turn the wine well in the mouth.

 For red wines, determine the importance of tannins. (they are added during maceration) that is why they are not very present in white wines and rosé wines.
 Thick-skinned grape varieties such as Cabernet Sauvignon or Syrah have a much higher level of tannin.
-They are the ones who provide the framework for the wine.
-In young wines, the tannins translate an astringent side, that is to say a sensation of dryness in the mouth but as they age, the tannins blend with the wine, contributing enormously to the body of the wine.
+They are the ones who provide the structure of the wine.
+In young wines, the tannins reflect an astringent side, that is to say a sensation of dryness in the mouth, but as they age, the tannins blend with the wine, contributing enormously to the body of the wine.

-The intensity of the tannins will also determine the wine's aging potential.
+The intensity of the tannins will also determine the aging potential of the wine.

 With the wine still in your mouth, breathe in a stream of air to reactivate the aromas.
 Your palate communicating directly with your olfactory glands located in your nose, the sensations will be even more intense.

-Detecting a fault during a tasting means determining whether the wine meets a few essential criteria other than the call of our sensations:
+Detecting a fault during a tasting means determining whether the wine meets a few essential criteria other than the appeal of our sensations:

-• Balance: you need harmony between fruit and sweetness, between tannins and acidity, an excess of one or the other can be unpleasant on the palate.
+• < li>Balance: you need harmony between fruit and sweetness, between tannins and acidity, an excess of one or another can be unpleasant on the palate.

 • Length: the wine can leave lingering aromas in the mouth.
 This is called the length.
 It is expressed in caudalie (one caudalie = one second).
 We start talking about quality wine when its length in the mouth reaches between 8 and 10 caudalies.
 The greatest wines can reach up to 20 caudalies, I let you imagine.

-• Complexity: Wines with one or two simple flavors can get boring quickly.
-A wine of quality will have multiple aromatic nuances.
+• The complexity: Wines with one or two simple flavors can get boring quickly.
+A quality wine will have multiple aromatic nuances.